Skills

 Tool-name collisions

-yoyo's builtin tools (bash, read_file, write_file, edit_file, list_files, search, rename_symbol, ask_user, todo, sub_agent) take precedence over MCP tools.
+yoyo's builtin tools (bash, read_file, write_file, edit_file, list_files, search, rename_symbol, ask_user, todo, sub_agent, shared_state) take precedence over MCP tools.
 If an MCP server exposes a tool with one of those names, yoyo will skip the entire server at connect time with a warning on stderr — the colliding tool would otherwise cause the provider API to reject the first turn with "Tool names must be unique" and kill the session.

 Note: @modelcontextprotocol/server-filesystem exposes read_file and write_file and will therefore be skipped.
 Prefer servers with distinct tool names such as @modelcontextprotocol/server-fetch, @modelcontextprotocol/server-memory, or @modelcontextprotocol/server-sequential-thinking — or a filesystem server that prefixes its tools (e.g. fs_read_file).